-- Vapor intrusion analysis/scenario needs to be added to text- Add the guidance "2008 Brownfields Technology Primer: Vapor Intrusion Considerations for Redevelopment, EPA 542-R-08-001."
+Vapor intrusion analysis/scenario needs to be added to text- Add the guidance "2008 Brownfields Technology Primer: Vapor Intrusion Considerations for Redevelopment, EPA 542-R-08-001."
 A newer reference is expected soon from the U.S. Environmental Protection Agency (EPA).
-The - A newer reference is expected soon from the U.S. Environmental Protection Agency (EPA).
-The current RMD should use the 2008 guidance, for now, and it will be replaced in the next version of the RMD. - To keep in mind, default exposure parameters will be updated soon (likely in June 2014) for EPA's Regional Screening Levels.
-The Paducah RMD will, in turn, need to incorporate these changes in the next revision of the RMD. - References to data quality assessment/data quality objectives and other items in Appendix E need revision.
+The current RMD should use the 2008 guidance, for now, and it will be replaced in the next version

+- To keep in mind, default exposure parameters will be updated soon (likely in June 2014) for EPA's Regional Screening Levels.
+The Paducah RMD will, in turn, need to incorporate these - References to data quality assessment/data quality objectives and other items in Appendix E need revision.
 References will need to be made to EPA and U.S. Department of Energy (DOE) guidance instead of the Hanford example previously used. - Based on discussion in the February 7, 2014, meeting, revise use of "outdoor worker/gardener" to "outdoor worker" and "excavation" to "site-specific."
 The word "gardener" will not be used.
 Additionally, the scenarios should be for the future outdoor and excavation workers.
 A follow-up e-mail will be sent to the group with details about how the term "site-specific" is to be used (i.e., with respect to "site-specific" and "unit-specific"). - Based on discussion in the February 7, 2014, meeting, revise previously agreed footnote for - (1) "Outdoor worker" and associated soil depth to be evaluated. - (2) "Excavation worker" and associated soil depth to be evaluated. - (3) Site-specific excavation worker with respect to soil depth and the application of varying exposure durations (EDs) ("two men and a backhoe").